DamiProject/Digital-Design/README.md

 ## Project Scope & Contributions

-This project was developed as part of a structured hierarchical design exercise.
-While the behavioral memory model,
+This project was a structured hierarchical design exercise.